darbyjohnston/dtk/README.md

 * Keyboard navigation
 * Command-line parsing
 * Written in C++17 with a CMake build system
-* Project and dependencies build in a few minutes
+* Entire project and dependencies can be built in a few minutes
 * Statically linked demo binaries are under 10MB
 * BSD open source license